M1nJun/CampusSafetyApp/README.md

 ---

-## Technical Skills

-- **Programming Languages:** Java, Python, C/C++, React/React Native, JavaScript, HTML, Swift, TensorFlow
-- **Development Environment:** SQL, Android Studio, Xcode, R, Excel, Linux, AWS (Certified Solutions Architect)
-- **Languages:** English, Korean, Japanese, Spanish

----

 ## Recognizing the Problem

-- Requests were made via phone calls, leading to unstructured communication and potential miscommunication.
+Here are some of the main responsibilities of the Campus Safety Office:
+- Facility and key card access
+- Lockouts
+- Student transportation
+- Parking, vehicle and bike registration
+- Fire safety

+In the existing system, students, faculty, and staff had to call the office phone number to make requests.
+However, relying solely on phone calls introduced several challenges:

+- Unstructured communication often led to miscommunication and inconsistencies.
+- Officers could easily forget or mix up different phone numbers, making it harder to track requests accurately.
-- Officers had to manually record request details, leading to inefficiencies.
+- Request details had to be recorded manually on paper, increasing the risk of errors and inefficiencies.
-- Updating students on request status required manual effort, causing delays.
+- Updating students on their request status required officers to call or text them, with no guarantee that they would see or receive the update in a timely manner.

-Recognizing these inefficiencies, I partnered with the university to develop the **Campus Safety App**, modernizing request handling with a digital solution.
+Recognizing these inefficiencies, I came up with a digital solution.

 ## The Solution